-- a) Choose two Norfolk landscape or coastal scenes from the art galleries that you find interesting, unusual or skilful.
+a) Choose two local (as in Norfolk) landscape or coastal scenes from the art galleries that you find interesting, unusual or skillful.
 Make a brief sketch of each (perhaps using one page for each one).
 How has the picture been composed (arranged)?
 Add details about colour and add notes pointing out similarities and differences between the two.
-(AO1) - b) Think about your local area.
-Is there a view (man-made or natural) near where you live that you could draw, paint or photograph?
+(A01) b) Think about your local area.
+Is there a view near where you live (man-made or natural) that you could draw/paint/photograph?
 This will only be rough at the moment, of course, but so you don't forget, sketch out this possible scene from memory.
 The examination encourages you to make connections between your work and that of others.
-So here's the challenge: could you paint or draw a local scene but imitate the composition and maybe the style of one of your chosen artists?
-(AO1/AO3) - c) Humans choose many ways to shape and leave marks on their environment.
+So here's the challenge could you paint or draw a local scene but imitate the composition and maybe the style of one of your chosen artists?
+(A01/A03)

+c) Man chooses many ways to shape and leave marks on his environment.
 Graffiti is literally a way of saying "I was here".
-Look at the examples on the Castle walls. (ask a member of staff if you cannot find them).
-Draw some examples of the graffiti.
+Look at the examples on the castle walls.
+(Ask a member of staff if you cannot find them).
+Draw some examples of the old graffiti.
 Put down some ideas for a graffiti wall for your classmates.
 Think carefully how you would prevent this piece from being too stereotypical or mundane.
-(AO1/AO3)
+(A01/A03)